Waitangiroto Nature Reserve: Conservation

 The first attempts to protect the area began in 1924, when an honorary ranger was appointed to monitor a 60 m strip on each bank of the Waitangiroto River.
 By 1940, there were only four nests at the colony.
 A paid ranger was appointed to monitor and protect the colony and escort visitors in 1944.
 The area was gazetted as a Waitangiroto Wildlife Refuge in 1957 after an adjacent Māori nature reserve had been acquired.
 The reserve was reclassified into the Waitangiroto Nature Reserve in 1976, and access to the colony was restricted to by permit only.

 In the 1940s around a dozen pairs of herons would nest each year, but the colony numbers are now fairly stable at about 100–120 breeding birds (50–60 nests), following periods of growth in the 1960s and 1980s; 65 pairs were recorded in 1981.
 On average 0.6–2.0 chicks fledge per nest, with the percentage surviving to fledging gradually decreasing as the colony size increased; chick survival also depends on the frequency of storms and levels of summer rainfall, which has been increasing over the last 70 years.
 In the breeding season herons feed in the river and nearby Ōkārito Lagoon, and when these are too flooded to easily forage in adults can abandon their nests.

 Restrictions on visitor numbers and a full-time warden have kept the colony safe from disturbance.
 The Wildlife Act 1953 made hunting of white herons illegal, and adult birds have no natural predators in New Zealand, though chicks are preyed on by stoats and Australasian harriers.
 There are over 150 traps in the reserve, run by White Heron Sanctuary Tours, to protect the colony from stoats, rats and possums.

 In 2023, there were 56 pairs of kōtuku nesting in the reserve, an increase compared with recent years.
 The increase was attributed mainly to the effects of predator control around the reserve.
+In 2025 there were 54 breeding pairs of kōtuku nesting in the reserve.
+The predator control programme was leading to an increase in other bird life in the reserve, and new growth of ferns and orchids.